DellOptiplexFan/FemboyESP/README.md

 # FemboyESP
 Femboy ESP for primordial.dev.
 More soon?

-Place the LUA and femboy.jpg into your primordial scripts folder.

 installation guide:
 download the zip and extract it into your primordial scripts folder